yjlo123/runtime-tutorial/raw.md

 Besides, there are another two advanced data types, `list` and `map`, and details about these two will be explained in the Data Structure section.

-We can check a variable or value's data type by using the `typ` instruction.
+We can check a variable or value's data type by using the `typ` command.
 ```code-block
 typ N V
 ```